Coding for Kids

 Do we need a powerful computer?

-No. Any modern laptop or desktop computer (Windows, macOS, or Linux) is sufficient for this course.
+No. Any modern laptop or desktop is fine.